Texas hosts more bird watching festivals than any other state in America.

 Where: Lake Jackson, TX

 The Gulf Coast Bird Observatory in Lake Jackson, TX is one of the best places to view the Ruby-throated Hummingbird fall migration.
-This low-cost event features hummingbird banding, adoptions, guest speakers, and many educational activities.
+This low-cost event features hummingbird banding, guest speakers, a native plant sale, and kid-friendly educational activities.

 The XHX is a great way for bird enthusiasts to try bird banding, under the guidance of a professional.
 More information can be found on the Gulf Coast Bird Observatory Website.